 Cholesterol Deficiency (CD)

-Cholesterol deficiency (CD) is a recessive genetic disorder in Holstein cattle that affects lipid metabolism and causes young calves to die, usually within 3 weeks-6 months of age as a consequence of chronic diarrhea and failure to thrive.
+Cholesterol deficiency (CD) is a recessive genetic disorder in Holstein cattle that affects lipid metabolism and causes young calves to die, usually within 3 weeks to 6 months of age as a consequence of chronic diarrhea and failure to thrive.
 Affected calves show very low levels of cholesterol (severe hypocholesterolemia).
 The genetic defect traces back to bull Maughlin Storm born in 1991.
 Molecular analyses identified the mutation responsible for CD as a 1.3Kb insertion of a transposable LTR element (ERV2-1) in the coding sequence of the apolipoprotein B (APOB) gene that renders the APOB protein non-functional.
 The APOB protein is a key component in a system responsible for transporting fat molecules, including cholesterol, around the body and into cells.
 Carriers of CD appear to be normal and show no clinical signs of malabsorption despite a reduced level of cholesterol when compared to non-carriers.
 A DNA diagnostic test for the APOB mutation has been developed by researchers in Switzerland to determine whether animals are free of the mutation, are CD-carriers (1 copy of the mutation) or CD-affected (2 copies of the mutation).

 The VGL offers a test specific for the Holstein CD mutation.
 Breeders can use results from the test as a tool for selection of mating pairs to avoid producing affected calves.